MicrosoftDocs/dynamics-365-ai/ai-docs/sales/d365-ai-business-performance.md

 - **Pipeline**: Give you visibility into the upcoming deals to identify risks.
 To learn more, see [Pipeline](#pipeline)
 - **Activities**: Give you visibility into the activities that have contributed most to success.
 To learn more, see [Activities](#activities)
 - **Lead**: Helps you predict whether there are enough leads to replenish the pipeline.
 To learn more, see [Leads](#leads)
-- **Predictive forecast**: Helps you to predict  sales forecast for the current period by providing visibility into your business.
-To learn more, see [Predictive forecast](#preview-predictive-forecast)

 > [!div class="mx-imgBorder"]
 > ![Open business section](media/d365-ai-business-tabs.png "Open business section")